Party Roles and Composition in DnD 5e

 Beware the Tank Fallacy.
 You can build a highly defensive character that can withstand any damage, but there’s nothing to stop an enemy from running right past you and attacking the wizard behind you.
 If a smart opponent sees someone in heavy armor and a wizard in robes behind them, they will almost certainly try for the wizard.

 To be an effective tank, you need some way of getting enemies to focus on you.
-This can be accomplished, perhaps counterintuitively, by focusing on doing lots of damage to make yourself a greater threat to the enemy force.
+This can be accomplished, perhaps counterintuitively, by doing lots of damage to make yourself a greater threat to the enemy force.
 Some subclasses, such as the Ancestral Guardian Barbarian, Cavalier Fighter, and Armorer Artificer, have mechanics for incentivizing opponents to target them instead of their teammates.

 Is a Tank Fun?